JINHXu/NNpuzzle/README.md

 ~~~

 ## 4.3d
-Now, write a method to initialize the problem state with a solvable Knuth randomization:
+A method to initialize the problem state with a solvable Knuth randomization:

 ~~~{.java}
 public void createStartState()
 ~~~

-Your method should call the Knuth shuffle until a randomized board is found solvable.
+It should call the Knuth shuffle until a randomized board is found solvable.

 ## 4.3e
-Finally, write a method that checks whether a given puzzle is in a solved state.
+Finally, A method that checks whether a given puzzle is in a solved state.

 ~~~{.java}
 public boolean isSolved()
 ~~~

-Recap: We have a representation of the N*N board, we can produce solvable random states, and we can
+We have a representation of the N*N board, we can produce solvable random states, and we can
 generate successor states for each given state.
 In the following, we will produce code that can
 solve the puzzle automatically.
 For this, we start with blind search.